 Authority: The power, control, influence, and/or command that a particular site or page has on the world wide web.

-However, it is important to note that DA and PA are not metrics officially used by the Google Search Algorithm.
-Having a high authority score however does help in website comparison, backlink analysis and clients love the increase in DA scores.
+It is important to note that DA and PA are not metrics officially used by the Google Search Algorithm.
+Having a high authority score does help in website comparison, backlink analysis and clients love the increase in DA scores.

 There are two types of authority:

 Domain Authority (DA) is for the whole website, while Page Authority (PA) is for the specific individual page.

 Other SEO tools have their competitive equivalent of Moz DA.
 For example, Ahrefs uses Domain Rating (DR) and Majestic SEO uses Trust Flow (TF).
 Still, Moz DA remains the most popular.